Dry Eye Workup

 Dry eye disease (DED) is a multifactorial disease of the ocular surface characterized by loss of homeostasis of the tear film, accompanied by ocular symptoms, with tear film instability and hyperosmolarity, ocular surface inflammation and damage, and neurosensory abnormalities playing etiological roles (TFOS DEWS II, 2017).

-This workflow follows the TFOS DEWS II diagnostic methodology and treatment algorithm, adapted for optometric practice in Singapore with consideration for local climate, demographics, and available resources.
+This workflow is aligned with TFOS DEWS III (2025) — the current international standard — which builds on the DEWS II (2017) framework.
+It is adapted for optometric practice in Singapore with consideration for local climate, demographics, and available resources.

 Structured Intake & Patient History